seesee010/how-to-exit-vim/README.md

 ---

-Another way is to do it none random:
+Another way is to do it non-random:

 ```
 i=0